 where Req is the equivalent resistance of the resistors in parallel :

 The equivalent resistance of two parallel resistors is equal to the product of their resistances divided by their sum.

 Above is the simplest parallel resistor equation we can use every time we need it.

-Must be noted that the Equation.(5) only works for two resistors in parallel.
+Must be noted that the Req equation above only works for two resistors in parallel.

-We can expand the parallel resistor equation in Equation.(4) to the general case of a circuit with N resistors in parallel.
+We can expand the equivalent parallel resistors resistance to the general case of a circuit with N resistors in parallel.
 The equivalent resistance is

 Take a note that Req is always smaller than the resistance of the smallest resistor in the parallel connection.
 If R1 =R2 = … = RN = R, then